 The UB Alumni Association achievement awards recognize individuals who bring distinction to themselves and to UB through their outstanding professional and personal achievement, loyal service to UB, and exemplary service to their communities.

-The awards are presented each spring.
-The deadline to submit nominations occurs in mid-September; however, nominations are accepted year-round.
+The awards will be presented during Homecoming Week in October.
+The deadline to submit nominations is early March annually, however, nominations are accepted year-round.

 The Capen Award recognizes notable meritorious contributions from alumni to the university and its family, including those that influence the growth and improvement of UB and inspire others to give their active interest and material support to the university.
 It is one of the association’s most prestigious awards.